sdr-enthusiasts/Buster-Docker-Fixes/README.md

-# Buster Docker Fixes
+# Buster on ARMv7 Docker Fixes

-## Note for ARM32 Users
+## The situation

-32-bit Raspberry Pi users running Debian "Buster"-based operating systems may have issues running certain docker containers.
-A docker container's maintainer may choose to update the base image to use Debian "Bullseye".
-The choice to do this update is generally made to ensure the container continues to receive bug fixes and timely security updates for installed packages.
+Users running Debian "Buster"-based operating systems (eg: Raspbian 1.3) on ARMv7 systems may have issues running certain Docker containers.

+A Docker container's maintainer may choose to update the base image to Debian "Bullseye", as this is the new stable branch of Debian.

+The choice to do this update is generally made to ensure container images continue to receive timely bug fixes and security updates for installed packages.

-However, this choice impacts users of "Buster"-based distros and causes containers based on "Bullseye" to stop working.
+## The problem

+Updating an image to use "Bullseye" impacts users wheir their system's operating system is a "Buster" based distribution.
+It may cause these containers to stop working or behave erroneously.
 You will see errors in the logs indicating issues with the `RTC` or `Real Time Clock`.

-The issue with "Buster"-based systems involves a very outdated system package called `libseccomp2`.
-Using "Bullseye"-based base images requires a more up-to-date `libseccomp2` that is not typically available without extra steps
+The issue with "Buster" systems involves a very outdated system package called `libseccomp2`.
+Using "Bullseye" images in Docker containers requires a more up-to-date `libseccomp2` that is not typically available without extra steps

+## The fix

 You have four options to ensure this container will work on your Pi.

 * Update `libseccomp2` in your operating system.
 * Update to a fresh install of Raspberry Pi OS 1.4 (Debian "Bullseye"-based), or an install of Raspberry Pi OS from an image made after November 2021.
 * Use Ubuntu ARM 64 bit
-* Run this container with the `priviledged` flag. **SECURITY ISSUE: NOT RECOMMENDED**
+* ~~Run this container with the `priviledged` flag.~~ **SECURITY ISSUE: NOT RECOMMENDED, PLEASE DO NOT DO THIS**

-[KX1T](https://github.com/kx1t) has created a [script](https://github.com/fredclausen/docker-acarshub/blob/main/libseccomp2-checker.sh) that you can run that will check your system and ensure it is ready.
-This script will only work on "Buster"-based Debian distros and will only change anything if your `libseccomp2` is outdated.
+[KX1T](https://github.com/kx1t) has created a [script](libseccomp2-checker.sh) that you can run.
+It will check your system and apply a fix if required.

+The script will only work on "Buster"-based Debian distributions and will only change anything if your `libseccomp2` is outdated.

 The `libseccomp2` script will do the following things to your system if the version of libseccomp2 is outdated: